 Yes, VSP is an excellent way to add US exposure to your Canadian investment portfolio.
 It has a very low annual MER and pays a quarterly distribution to shareholders.
 Both VSP and VFV are great ways to invest in the US stock market.

-Yes, VSP pays a quarterly distribution to shareholders and had a trailing 12-month yield of 1.21% as of September 2022.
+Yes, VSP.TO pays a quarterly distribution to shareholders and had a trailing 12-month yield of 1.32% as of June 2023.

 You can purchase ETFs from any major brokerage in Canada.
 If you want to save on trading fees, it is always worth checking out discount brokerages like Wealthsimple Trade and Questrade.
 These discount brokerages offer zero-commission purchases of ETFs, which can help improve your gains over the long term.